acdemiralp/hid.hpp/README.md

 ### Future direction
 - Consider casting/accepting output/input byte arrays to/as arbitrary types.
 - Interacting with binary data could be eased through mapping text descriptors to binary descriptors and vice versa.
+This could also be used to determine and set the exact sizes of the reports without the user.
 See [Frank Zhao's online parser](https://eleccelerator.com/usbdescreqparser/) as an example.